spxctrzz/Slasher/README.md

 6. Obfuscate dropper.py or bundle it with another program!
 Anybody who runs it will be infected!

 # How It Works
-Slasher is a three-stage attack comprised of 5 files.
-Below is a description of each file's functionality in order of execution.
+Slasher is a three-stage attack made up of of 5 files.
+Below is a description of each file's function in order of executions

 ## *dropper.py*